-- Store instruments in an enclosed clean, dry, dust-free area that is well-separated from soiled items/areas by barriers or distance. - Handle sterile packages minimally before use. - Before using a packaged instrument, check the integrity of the pack. - o Visually inspect for discolouration, dampness, dust, soil, and tears.
-If any are present, send for reprocessing.
+- Store instruments in an enclosed clean, dry, dust-free area that is well-separated from soiled items/areas by barriers or distance. - Supplies are removed from corrugated and original shipping packaging.
+Removal occurs outside clean and sterile environments. - Handle sterile packages minimally before use. - Before using a packaged instrument, check the integrity of the pack.

-Verify results of external and internal monitors.
+- Visually inspect for discolouration, dampness, dust, soil, and tears.
+If any are present, send for reprocessing. - Verify results of external and internal monitors.
 If results of external or internal monitors indicate conditions were not met for sterilization (e.g., no change in colour), return packages for reprocessing (all the steps will be performed as if the devices had been used for patient care).